yquake2/yquake2/doc/04_cvarlist.md

 ## Graphics (OpenGL 3.2 only)

 * **gl3_debugcontext**: Enables the OpenGL 3.2 renderers debug context,
-  e.g. prints warnings and errors emmitted by the GPU driver.
-Not supported on MacSO.
+  e.g. prints warnings and errors emitted by the GPU driver.
+Not supported on macOS.
 This is a pure debug cvar and slows down rendering.

 * **gl3_intensity**: Sets the color intensity used for 3D rendering.